mino29/nvimstarter/README.md

 Make sure you have python and node installed, I mostly use anaconda and nvm.
 They are not the lightest, but they are well known and widely available.

+**Auto Switch Input method**

+For users that use multiple languages keyboard/input, for example Arabic, Japanese, Korean, Chinese etc. I'd highly recommend you download im-select and add to your path.

+It ensures that when you in normal mode, your input will automatically switch to English(US), thus your keybinds and all the fast text editing is still there.
+You don't have to manually switch to it between normal mode and insert mode.

+If you use English for both code and typing comments and other general text editing, you won't be needing this.
+You should remove [im-select](https://github.com/daipeihust/im-select) from plugins.lua and other related settings from your respective os config file (i.e. windows.lua/mac.lua)

+I haven't figure out a way to implement im-select in linux, it's said that linux has other ways instead of im-select to solve this kind of problem, sadly I wasn't able to find the solution myself.
+Please let me know if you know how to do it.

 ## Inspiration